gr2m/github-app-slack-demo/README.md

 # github-app-slack-demo

-A minimal demo app that integrates GitHub with Slack.
+A Slack app that notifies you about new issues in GitHub repositories.

 ## About this app